Our doctors are currently seeing patients through in-person and video visits.

 The American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) has accredited NewYork-Presbyterian as a Comprehensive Center with Adolescent Qualifications in bariatric surgery.

 - The highest designation.
 The Bariatric Surgery Center at NewYork-Presbyterian/Weill Cornell Medical Center and the Center for Metabolic and Weight Loss Surgery at NewYork-Presbyterian/Columbia University Irving Medical Center were each awarded the highest possible designation in recognition of our surgeons’ unique ability to offer our patients the best care available.
-Comprehensive Centers are defined by the American College of Surgeons as providing complete specialized care for all patients, including those with the most challenging and complex conditions.
+Comprehensive Centers with Adolescent Qualifications are defined by the American College of Surgeons as providing complete specialized care for all patients, including those with the most challenging and complex conditions.

 Leaders in Weight Loss Surgery